 The Dayton region is known as the crossroads of innovation, but it is much more.

-Located in the Miami Valley region of southwest Ohio, Dayton is a mid-sized city surrounded by a diverse metropolitan area of almost a million residents.
+Located in the Miami Valley region of southwestern Ohio, Dayton is a mid-sized city surrounded by a diverse metropolitan area of almost a million residents.
 Dayton ranked No. 2 on Livability’s list of the Best Affordable Places to Live.
 “The real bargain that comes from living in Dayton is the high quality of life residents enjoy,” according to Livability.com.
 “Dayton offers a rich assortment of things to do, from outdoor recreation that includes canoeing and ice skating to cultural amenities, like the Dayton Philharmonic Orchestra and the Benjamin and Marian Schuster Performing Arts Center.”

 One of the Best